Travel across Europe with the best books about Scotland to take you there and teach you more.

 The two develop a relationship that moves towards the romantic, but Sammar knows that eventually, they will have to address an impending obstacle.

-Namely that while Sammar is a devout Muslim, Rae does not have the faith that she does.
+Namely, while Sammar is a devout Muslim, Rae does not have the faith that she does.
 Soon Sammar may have to choose between her beliefs and the one she loves.

-Told with a restraint that empowers the emotion of the novel rather than detracting from it, The Translator is one of the books about Scotland that will resonate with anyone who has settled abroad.
+Told with a restraint that empowers the emotion of the novel rather than detracting from it, The Translator is one of the books from Scotland that will resonate with anyone who has settled abroad.

 Read The Translator: Amazon | Goodreads